 "Tell me about a time when …?"

 There are a lot of people who can give "good interview."
 They can talk in generalities, but you may still wonder what the candidate really contributed to the achievements on their resume.
-Try to use targeted questions, because it can be nearly impossible to fake very specific examples.
-For example, if interviewing someone for a sales position, consider asking, "Tell me about a time when you won a customer from a competitor."
-If interviewing a customer service rep, maybe ask, "Tell me about a time when you saved a customer from leaving the company."
+This targeted question works because it requires a specific example.
+For instance, if interviewing someone for a sales position, consider asking, "Tell me about a time when you won a customer from a competitor."
+If it’s a customer service rep, maybe ask, "Tell me about a time when you kept a customer from leaving the company."

 What to look for in an answer: As much detail as possible in the example that the candidate gives.
-Try to get names, dates and specific results.
+Try to get names, dates and specific results as appropriate.

 "What is your most significant career accomplishment?"

-This can be a challenging question, because it may be difficult for many people to narrow it down to one thing.
+This can be a challenging question, because it requires people to narrow it down to one thing.
 Others don't like to brag about their achievements.

 What to look for in an answer: Don’t settle for an answer like "I've done a lot of great things in my career."
 Try to get them to narrow it down to one.
 Look for their level of ownership, pride and what they value.
 Compare to see if this matches the company’s culture.